April 22, 2014 - Temporary Closure of Mauna Loa Strip Road

 Geological and Cultural Exhibits

-There are several Hawaiian cultural exhibits that demonstrate the close relationship of Pele Honuamea, the volcanoes deity.
+There are several Hawaiian cultural exhibits that demonstrate the close relationship of Pelehonuamea, the Hawaiian deity of volcanoes.

 Hawai'i Pacific Parks Association (HPPA) operates a gift shop in the museum with many interesting books on volcanology, geology, culture, plants and birds for all ages.
 There are DVD's of eruptions of the past and present and many logoed clothing and specialty items.